jupyterlab/jupyterlab/docs/source/extension/extension_dual_compatibility.rst

 widget, so it will be visible in both JupyterLab and Notebook 7 upon install and after launch).

-See `this example <https://www.youtube.com/watch?v=mqotG1MkHa4>`_ of a compatible top-bar-text-widget that works in both JupyterLab and Notebook 7 out of the box.
+See `this example video <https://www.youtube.com/watch?v=mqotG1MkHa4>`_ of a compatible top-bar-text-widget that works in both JupyterLab and Notebook 7 out of the box, and [read the full extension example code here](https://github.com/ericsnekbytes/extension-examples/tree/toparea_text_widget_example/toparea-text-widget).

-SAMPLE CODE IS HERE link to examples repo

 Note that using features that are not common to both JupyterLab and Notebook 7 (or other apps) will break compatibility in apps where that feature is not available